The engine will not turn over, is a common no start problem.

-The engine will not turn over is a common engine performance problem.
-The root cause may range from a loose wire to a more serious mechanical issue.
-Fortunately, most of the problems that may prevent your engine from turning are possible to diagnose at home.
+Firstly, the root cause of a engine will not turn over, may range from; a dead battery, loose wire to a more serious mechanical issue.
+But, most of the problems, that may prevent your engine from turning over; are possible to diagnose at home.

 Provides a quick and powerful jolt of energy to the starter.
-The battery is designed to partially drain a number of amps or volts to do its job, but the alternator is what’s responsible for keeping the battery charged.
+So, the battery is designed to partially drain a number of amps or volts to do its job.
+But, the alternator is what’s responsible, for keeping the battery charged.

 Bad Ignition Switch

-If your battery checks out, but the starter is still silent, it might be a faulty ignition switch.
+So, if your battery checks out ok, but the engine will not turn over, it might be a faulty ignition switch.

 Turn the key to the “On” position, not all the way to start, and check the following:

-- If the red warning lights on your dash don’t light up and your battery connections are clean, the ignition switch is bad.
+- If the red warning lights on your dash, don’t light up and your battery connections are clean; then the ignition switch is bad.

 - If the red warning lights do light up, turn the key to the start position.

-In most cars, the dash warning lights should turn off at this key position.
-If you’re not sure, turn on the headlights.
+So, in most cars, the dash warning lights should turn off, at this key position.
+But, if you’re not sure, turn on the headlights.
 When you try to start the car, the lights should either dim considerably or turn off completely.
-If they do, your ignition switch should be good.
+If they do, your ignition switch, should be good.
 If not, the switch will need to be replaced.